-Inconclusive documentation for policies on the purchase of palm oil and/or palm-based products from sustainable sources Actions High Declares having a supplier CSR code of conduct, but no supporting documentation available Information The company declares it has a supplier Code of Conduct (i.e. a document that comprises requirements on environmental, labor and/or ethical issues to be followed by its suppliers or subcontractors).
-However, no evidence of this document was found in the supporting documentation.
-Guidance Supplier Codes of Conduct outline the company's expectations on their suppliers' practices on the following topics: responsible environmental management, implementation of safe working conditions, treatment of their employees with respect and dignity, and ethical business practices.
-It can also include information on how the Code will be monitored and reviewed and how violations of the Code will be handled.
-High No information on social or environmental clauses being included in supplier contracts Information No company declaration and no evidence within the supporting documentation on the social or environmental clauses being included in supplier contract Guidance Provisions/clauses in business contracts that cover social & environmental issues which are not directly connected to the subject matter of the specific contract.
+Inconclusive documentation for policies on the purchase of palm oil and/or palm-based products from sustainable sources Actions High Declares social or environmental clauses included in supplier contracts, but no supporting documentation available Information The company declares having social or environmental clauses included in supplier contracts but there is no evidence within the supporting documentation provided by the company.
+Guidance Provisions/clauses in business contracts that cover social & environmental issues which are not directly connected to the subject matter of the specific contract.
 It's a tool defining the behaviour/setting the expectations and for engaging with suppliers on sustainability.
-Commercial legal contract between the company and its supplier, usually mention termination of contract when expectations concerning CSR issues are not met.
+Commercial legal contract between the company and its supplier, usually mention termination of contract when expectations concerning sustainability issues are not met.
+Medium Declares on-site audit of suppliers on environmental or social issues, but no supporting documentation available Information The company declares audits of suppliers are conducted based specifically on environmental and/or social criteria.
+However, no information was found on this topic in the supporting documentation.
+Guidance Some potential examples of measures could include internal audits of suppliers on environmental and/or social issues either conducted by the company, or by a certified third-party (i.e. third-party audit certificates are accepted).

-Declares conducting CSR risk analysis (i.e. prior to supplier assessments or audits), but no supporting documentation available Information The company declares carrying out an in-depth screening of its spend categories to map potential CSR risk but there is no evidence within the supporting documentation provided by the company.
-Guidance CSR risk mapping allows companies to identify, prevent and reduce social and environmental risks in the supply chain.
-The company can conduct a CSR risk mapping of its suppliers based on criteria such as procurement category, geographical presence of suppliers and total spend.
-CSR risk mapping is done before deciding to carry out assessments or audits in order to select which suppliers should receive assessments or audits.
+No information regarding training of buyers on social and environmental issues within the supply chain Information No company declaration and no evidence within the supporting documentation on the training of buyers on social and environmental issues within the supply chain Guidance The buyer-supplier relationship plays an important role in improving sustainability in the supply chain.
+Raising awareness / training of procurement professionals on sustainable purchasing to ensure understanding of social and environmental issues and how to integrate them into their procurement function.
+For example, procurement professionals can be trained to identify and respond to supply chain risks related to slavery and human trafficking.
+Evidence of the training conducted can be included in the CSR reports, training presentation slides.
 Results

-Insufficient number of KPIs disclosed on sustainable procurement issues Information There is some evidence of formal reporting on sustainable procurement issues in the supporting documentation.
-It may include key performance indicators (KPIs), or statistical figures.
-However reporting elements may be limited in terms of quality or quantity, may not cover the main issues, or reporting is not regularly updated.
-Guidance Based on the information provided for the assessment, reporting does not cover a major portion of relevant issues.
-To improve the quality of reporting, KPIs could be sector-specific and include for instance: % of suppliers assessed or audited on CSR issues, % of buyers trained on sustainable procurement, % of raw materials purchased that are recycled materials, % of products purchased with an eco-label (Source: Global Reporting Initiative G3).
-Download the How-to Guide on this topic here (in English).
-10. 360° WATCH FINDINGS 11 May 2021 No records found for this company on Compliance Database null → No sco re impact → No scc re impact 360° Watch Findings comprise relevant public information about companies' sustainability practices that have been identified via more than 2,500 data sources (including NGOs, press and trade unions).
+Insufficient reporting on sustainable procurement issues

+10. 360° WATCH FINDINGS 8 July 2022 No records found for this company on Compliance Database null → No sco re impact 360° Watch Findings comprise relevant public information about companies' sustainability practices that have been identified via more than 10,000 data sources (including NGOs, press and trade unions).
 360° Watch Findings are incorporated into the EcoVadis assessment and can have positive, negative or no score impact.
-EcoVadis is connected to the following international sources: - Sustainability networks and initiatives (e.g. AccountAbility, Business for Social Responsability, CSR Europe) - Trade unions and employers' organizations - International organization (e.g. United Nations, European Court of Human Rights, Global Compact, International Labor Organization, World Bank)

-- NGOs (e.g. China Labor Watch, Greenpeace, WWF, Movimento Difesa del Cittadino) - Research institutes and specialized press (e.g. CSR Asia, Blacksmith Institute, Corpwatch) 11.
+EcoVadis is connected to the following international sources: - Sustainability networks and initiatives (e.g. AccountAbility, Business for Social Responsability, CSR Europe) - Trade unions and employers' organizations - International organization (e.g. United Nations, European Court of Human Rights, Global Compact, International Labor Organization, World Bank) - NGOs (e.g. China Labor Watch, Greenpeace, WWF, Movimento Difesa del Cittadino) - Research institutes and specialized press (e.g. CSR Asia, Blacksmith Institute, Corpwatch) 11.
 SPECIFIC COMMENTS Additional comments from our analysts pertaining to the assessment.
-Specific comments

-12. CONTACT US

-Any questions or need help?
-Visit our Help Center at support.ecovadis.com

-APPENDIX:
+Specific comments No records found in third party risk and compliance database.
+Since the last assessment, the overall score has increased thanks to the implementation of additional policies.
+Since the last assessment, the overall score has increased thanks to the implementation of additional measures.
+Since the last assessment the overall score has increased thanks to the provision of new sustainability certifications.
+The company demonstrates an advanced management system on environmental issues.
+The company demonstrates an advanced management system on labor & human rights issues.
+12. CONTACT US Any questions or need help?
+Visit our Help Center at support.ecovadis.com APPENDIX:

 INDUSTRY RISK PROFILE